novacode-nl/odoo-formio/formio_mail/README.md

 # Specify Recipients

-There are the following three ways to specify a recipient:
+In the <b>Form Builder "Mail" tab,</b> the recipients shall be determined by the following configuration possibilities.

 ![Mail settings](./static/description/formio_builder_mail_settings.png)